VPN service

 • the configuration is only downloaded once during the setup of the client, there is no automatic configuration update (needs to be triggered manually on the client by re-running the setup).

-• users authenticate with their BFH account and password as present in LDAP.
+• users authenticate with their BFH account and password as present in LDAP (with and without @bfh.ch suffix).

 • client uses nobind to have the tun interface move on top the active interface (LAN vs. WLAN)